Name: Signal Flare

 Height: 10cm Width: 9cm

 The ensemble cast of colours are all present here.
-His torso and boots are green with camouflage blue while his thighs are grey and the arms brown.
-The right arm is the cannon - so it's very long with a giant grey dish in place of a hand.
-His head is black with a simple silver face with red eyes.
-The S7 symbol is now on the outside of his left hand while the spark crystal is now visible on his chest, albeit buried inside it's socket - giving him a prominent Autobot logo now.
-The colours work a lot better this time, since there's less black, keeping things a little simpler.
-The grey is largely limited to his weapons, and this also helps.
+His torso and boots are mid blue while his thighs are transparent red and the arms khaki.
+The right arm is the cannon - so it's very long with a giant red dish in place of a hand.
+His head is turquoise with a simple silver face with red eyes.
+The Autobot symbol is now on the outside of his left hand while the spark crystal is now visible on his chest, albeit buried inside it's socket.

 The cannon arm is kind of cool, and the rotating gimmick again works if you lift it up or out to the side.
 If you leave the disc attached it'll look like a giant buzzsaw, remove it and his arm is a huge-ass cannon.
 The left arm has a hinged elbow and ball jointed shoulder.
 The hips swing a little and there's some bend in the knees but it's very unnatural since it's part of the transform.
-You can join the two wings together to form a sort of shield that he can hold in his left hand, although it doesn't really look much like s shield - it's meant as a handle to the buzzsaw for larger Energon toys to hold.
-You can also plug it onto the back of the cannon arm.
+You can join the two remaining Energon bits together to form a sort of shield that he can hold in his left hand, although it doesn't really look much like s shield - it's meant as a handle to the buzzsaw for larger Energon toys to hold.

 Like the vehicle mode, this mode is functional without being anything special.
-The cannon arm is cool - the gimmick does what it has to - but the shield is essentially surplus.
-The robot mode is the better mode on this repaint, and the colours work fairly well for a movie toy.
+The cannon arm is cool - the gimmick does what it has to - but the other Energon bits are essentially surplus.
+Better details or some more poseability would have gone a long way - it's a forgeable robot mode despite not having any serious flaws.